RicardoLRjr/Good-Readme-generator/README.md

 # This is the readMe for my Readme Generator.

  ## Name:
- Ricard
+ Ricardo L. Russ

  ## Project Name:
  Good Readme Generator

  ## Description:
- This generates a readme
+ This application generates a basic readme, which allows the user to have a basic template to expand their readme.

  ## Table of Contents:
  # Installation